ourPLCC/languages/ABC/README.txt

     ident(e)

-3) The River directory contains ABCDatalog files for solving the river crossing problems fox/goose/corn (FGC) and missionaries and cannibals (MC).
+3) The River directory contains AbcDatalog files for solving the river crossing problems fox/goose/corn (FGC) and missionaries and cannibals (MC).
 The java files in this directory are used to create these files, specifically so that only the legal states are built and the legal